liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## AssignPromotion_Assign

-Assign a promotion (multichannel offer only) to a Contact using the internal Contact Id &nbsp;and the id of the promotion
+Assign a promotion (multichannel offer only) to a Contact using the internal Contact Id and the id of the promotion

 - HTTP Method: `POST`
 - Endpoint: `/api/v2/contacts/{contactId}/promotions/{promotionId}/assign`